 2. Fair’s Model

 Ray C. Fair created one of the earliest presidential election vote-share models in 1978.
-He includes both economic and political variables in the model.
+He includes both economic and political variables..
 Economic variables include GDP growth rate per capita in first three quarters of election year, the inflation rate, and the number of quarters in the first 15 quarters in which the GDP growth is > 3.2%.
 Political variables include incumbency status, duration of time in office of the incumbent party, and whether the nation is in a military conflict.
 The author applies ordinary least squares regression to these variables in order to predict the Democratic Party vote share in the presidential election.
 The sample is comprised of U.S. elections from 1916-2006.

 3. Lichtman “Keys” Model